 However, on the downside, these locks can often be bypassed.
 Many sophisticated tools exist that allow thieves to crack electronic locks.
 They’re pricier than basic lockpicking sets, but anyone who wants to get into your home will be able to find the tools available to do so.

 Smart locks rely on a WiFi or Bluetooth connection to your smartphone to open.
 Without a connection to your app, it’s as inert as a manual lock.
-However, once you bring your phone within Bluetooth range or connect via the WiFi, the lock activates and allows you to easily open the door.
+However, once you bring your phone within Bluetooth range or connect via the WiFi, the lock activates and allows you to open the door easily.

 Smart locks are, without a doubt, the most convenient form of locks.
 You can unlock the door at the press of a button on your phone, or you can even program the lock to be voice-activated.
 With guest access, one-time use, and multiple user settings, smart locks make it easier than ever to get into your home.